ISLE OF WIGHT BUS AND COACH MUSEUM LIMITED

 (e) We need it to perform a public task.

 (f) We have a legitimate interest.

-2. What You Do With the Information We Collect
+2. What We Do With the Information We Collect

-For our members, players and contacts, we use personal information mainly to provide the Services and contact our members/players/contacts regarding account activities, new version and product offerings, or other communications relevant to the Services.
-We do not sell or share any personally identifiable or other information of End Users to any third parties, except, of course, to the applicable members/players/contacts whose website you are using.
+For our members and contacts, we use personal information mainly to provide the Services and contact our members/contacts regarding shop activities or other communications relevant to the Services.
+We do not sell or share any personally identifiable or other information of End Users to any third parties, except, of course, to the applicable members and contacts whose website you are using.

-We use this information to manage membership, deal with orders via the club website (including third parties that deal with orders on our behalf) deal with enquiries via the club website and newsletter sign-ups.
+We use this information to manage membership, deal with orders via the museum shop, via the museum website and newsletter sign-ups.

 When visiting this site, a record of your visit is logged.
 This “clickstream data” is recorded for statistical purposes only and is used to help improve this website.
 The following information is supplied by your browser (eg: Internet Explorer):

 - the user’s operating system (for example Windows, MAC etc)